ml31415/numpy-groupies/README.md

 Maybe at some point a version of `accumarray` will make its way into `numpy` itself (or at least `scipy`).

-The pure python implementation is from the [scipy cookbook](http://www.scipy.org/Co4/5bo4/5/AccumarrayLike).
-The majority of the `numpy` code was written by @d1manson.
-And the `scipy.weave` implementation is by @ml31415.
+This project was started by @ml31415 and the `scipy.weave` implementation is by him.
+The pure python and `numpy` implementations were written by @d1manson.